Did you know that technologies used in home automation, also known as smart homes, can help seniors in their daily lives?

 The medical alert bracelet that detects falls is certainly one of the connected objects most used by seniors.
 These bracelets have evolved a lot; today some models incorporate a GPS, which allows to quickly locate the elderly person who needs assistance.

 For example, a person with Alzheimer’s who is lost could use a medical alert bracelet with GPS to get help.
 But beyond the medical alert bracelet, seniors now have access to a multitude of technologies that can help them and simplify their daily lives.

 What are the benefits for an older person to have a smart home?

 Home automation offers three main benefits for the elderly:

-Entertainment – Smart TVs or devices like Apple TV become powerful entertainment centers that offer a varied and “a la carte” offering.
+- Entertainment – Smart TVs or devices like Apple TV become powerful entertainment centres that offer a varied and “a la carte” offering.

 How do you introduce the idea of using connected objects to the elderly?

 Your parents may not be familiar with new technologies.
 Accompany them not only in the acquisition of these devices but also in their set-up.
 Take the opportunity to involve your children in this process, which will allow them to spend time with their grandparents while helping them.

 Add one or two connected objects at a time.
 For example, you can start by installing a doorbell that is connected to your door, installing smart light bulbs or setting up a smart thermostat.

 Home automation helps seniors stay in their homes or make their retirement home apartments more secure